Comparisoft

 Pros

-• Multiple appointment types
+• Multiple appointment types keep donor, board, and partner meetings organized separately

 Cons

-• Not for volunteer scheduling
+• Not designed for volunteer group scheduling — use SignUpGenius for that

-• No event management
+• No native event management or program session tracking

 Why it fits this industry